 It must be printed, signed and returned to the dispensary at Penryn Surgery before your prescription can be delivered.

-2 working days for your paper prescription to be ready, and
+2 working days for your paper prescription to be ready

-3 working days to collect your medication from our our pharmacy or dispensary.
+3 working days to collect your medication from our pharmacy, dispensary or home delivery.

 You can help us by

 Making sure you have not run completely out of your medication before ordering more.
 If ordering on a Friday make sure you have enough to last until Wednesday.